satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 }
 ```

-Gatsby SSR pages export the `getServerData()` function, which you can use to do all kinds of stuff with it (like
+Gatsby SSR pages export the `getServerData()` function which can be used to fetch data on the server-side or do other
+tasks necessary for rendering the page.
+This method is expected to return a `props` object, that will be injected
-fetching external data).
-Besides the props that can be injected into the page itself, this function returns a `headers`
+into the page for rendering.
+But more importantly for our purposes, this function returns a `headers` object.
+This
-object.
-This object is used to set the `Cache-Control` header.
+object is used to set the `Cache-Control` header.

 In our case, we set the browser cache (`max-age`) to 10 seconds and the CDN cache (`s-max-age`) to 1 minute.
+After 1
-After 1 minute, the CDN will
+minute, the CDN will serve stale content.
+By adding the `stale-while-revalidate`-header we ensure , if there is
-serve stale content (`stale-while-revalidate`) for a maximum of 4 additional minutes.
-If there is one request within these 4 minutes, a
-new page will be rendered in the background while the old page gets served.
-After the new page is rendered, it will replace
+any request within these 4 minutes, a new page will be rendered in the background while the old page gets served.
-the old one on the CDN and the caching time starts again.
-Let's check the network tab to see if it works:
+After the new page is rendered, it will replace the old one on the CDN and the caching time starts again.
+Let's
+check the network tab to see if it works:

 ![Chrome network tab shows that with proper caching headers only the very first request is slow](images/gatsby-ssr-caching-network-tab.png)

-You can see: The very first page took 5 seconds to load (for this example, I added an artificial delay of 5 seconds to make the server rendered
+You can see: The very first page took 5 seconds to load (for this example, I added an artificial delay of 5 seconds
-page more obvious).
+to make the server rendered page more obvious).
 All other requests were served from CDN within 30ms.
-That's super fast!
-Also, after the stale page
+That's super
-was served, the page was re-rendered in the background and replaced.
-The request after the stale one was super fast
+fast!
+Also, after the stale page was served, the page was re-rendered in the background and replaced.
+The request
-again and served the updated content.
+after the stale one was super fast again and served the updated content.

 ## Lessons learned with Gatsby SSR